hpc-io/aiio/README.md

 The AIIO Web Service is accessible via : http://aiio.bindong.development.svc.spin.nersc.org/

+Please grab a Darshan log from darshan-logs-for-paper and try the AIIO Web Service.
 (Under the resource constraint now, the web may be very slow)

 ![AIIO Web Page](./demo.jpg)

 This repo contains the materials for our paper.